 10. Make the most of being at uni buy joining a club or a sports team

 Having never played sport throughout my 13 years of school, I am as un-co as they get!
-When I left school, I promised myself that I would get involved in as much as possible at uni – and I’m SO glad I did.
+However, when I left school, I promised myself that I would get involved in as much as possible at uni – and I’m SO glad I did.
 It was the best goal I’ve ever set for myself.
-In my first year of uni I joined a league tag team and made so many friends – even with people who I don’t live with or do the same course.
+For example, in my first year of uni I joined a league tag team and made so many friends – even with people who I don’t live with or do the same course.
 If it wasn’t for doing this, I wouldn’t have half the friends I have today.

-Keen to find out what living on campus is like in your first year of uni?
+Keen to find out what living on campus is like in your first year of university?

 Chances are you’ll meet your people, grow as a person and have a hell of a time while you’re doing it.
 Find out more about living on campus.